platformsh/platformsh-docs/docs/src/configuration/app/source-operations.md

 - Variable name: `env:UPSTREAM:REMOTE`
 - Variable example value: `https://github.com/platformsh/platformsh-docs`

-Then, define a Source Operation to that upstream repository:
+2. In your  `.platform.app.yaml` file, define a Source Operation to fetch from that upstream repository:

 ```
 source: